-The University of Texas Health Science Center at Houston (UTHealth) School of Public Health joins the American Public Health Association (APHA) in celebrating National Public Health Week 2018 (NPHW), April 2-8.
-This year’s celebration focuses on “the power of prevention, advocating for healthy and fair policies, sharing strategies for successful partnerships and championing the role of a strong public health system.”
+The University of Texas Health Science Center at Houston (UTHealth) School of Public Health joined the American Public Health Association (APHA) in celebrating National Public Health Week 2018 (NPHW), April 2 – 8.
+This year’s celebration focused on “the power of prevention, advocating for healthy and fair policies, sharing strategies for successful partnerships and championing the role of a strong public health system.”

 2018 National Public Health Week events include the following and more: